Kilarin/minetest-mod-bridgetool/README.txt

 [url]https://forum.minetest.net/mmdb/mod/bridgetool/[/url]

 [b]Changelog[/b]
+--Version 2.2
+Added new global enable_chat_warn at top of init.lua that can be set to NO if you don't want bridgetool warning messages to appear in chat.
+Put the recipie inside an if checking for default so that  in the unlikely case someone is running this without default, they still could.  they would just have to use /giveme or creative mode to get the tools
+Corrected two undeclared globals to locals.
+Renamed the git repository to bridgetool-master to be in line with other mods.

 --Version 2.1
 Corrected fact that 3 wide stairs would sometimes orient the 3rd stair the wrong way Modified stair orientation when using mode 1(forward) so that the stair will face down (since the only reason you would use the "forward" option with this tool and a staircase is to begin a down stair.)